Biking the Oregon Coast

 We loaded up Paul's gear and headed back to our motel which had a extra bed.
 After a fresh fish dinner we looked over my plans for biking the coast.
 My ranger Rick buddy said we could have trouble getting camp sites because the recession had kept all the local yokels, local.

 Our plan was to meet Pam each day half way between our final camping spot and have a picnic out of the back of the truck.
 Our first stop would be Manzanita, a coastal tourist town.
 Cannon Beach just before lunch, with it’s hay stack type structures made of solid rock jetting out of the beach was spectacular.
 Shortly after the beach we had to bike through a long tunnel.
 A light can be turned on, by the means of a timer, just before a biker enters the tunnel.
 It’s kind of a race to see who gets extinguish first the light or our legs as we buzzed through the tube on a slight incline.
 Manzanita had it fair share of tourists, all looking for something different but all needing a parking space, which is limited.
 Pam found a parking space for only RV’s but since we were going to eat out of the back of the truck and stay with it, we decided to change the rules a tad.
 A young parking policeman came by on his bike and kept a eye on our progress as we devoured our meal.
-After lunch, Paul and I rode our bikes into the main part of the town so Paul could buy a book.
-After going around the block several times Pam gave up the idea of parking and drove to the Nehalem State Park in order to acquire a camping spot.

 The park ranger had one space open because of a cancellation.
 The state parks in Oregon are some of the best I have ever used.
 If you are a biker hiker then a space is $8.00 a person per night.
 The site comes with a picnic table and after riding a bike all day the hot showers, with limitless hot water were perfect.
 The views are top notch also with beach side settings.
 Pam had been able to buy some fresh salmon, so we had pasta with salmon on the barbie, what a treat.
 We had brought coolers full of goodies from the Denver, so we had all the comforts of home.

 (50 miles)The next morning Aug 5th we woke to fog and drizzle, the norm for the coast.
 It was the perfect temperature for biking but a bit cool for sitting around at night.
 By early morning Paul and I had biked into the Tillamook Cheese factory, we were going to meet Pam here at noon.
 We had a few hours to wait, which was nice with lots to see and smell.
 By noon Pam showed up and we had a picnic in the parking lot and than took a small cheese tasting tour.
 After a few purchases of assorted cheeses we moved on down the road.
 We all wanted to visit the Cape Meares Lighthouse but it was few uphill miles out of the way.
 Paul and I where huffing and puffing by the time we made it to the turn off for the light house.
 We had stopped at the crest of the hill when Pam pulled into the parking area.
 A trail lead up to the biggest Sitka pine tree in Oregon so it was a relief to get off the bike and walk for a spell.
 The trail was through a rain forest of large trees and tiny bright flowers.
-The tree was massive and with a few pictures taken we walked back to the road.
-The highway down to the light house would be easier with Pam driving and our bikes locked up in the parking lot above.
-The light house sits on the point of land that jets out into the rolling sea.
-The light comes from a bright lantern behind a unreplaceable glass lens that reflected light out into the ocean.
-It’s been out of service for a few years and is now a museum.
-Last year vandals took a high powered rifle and shot through the windows of the tower and destroyed the lens that stood behind.
-They caught the clowns but no one seems to know what the state of Oregon is going to do to replace the lens.
+The tree was massive and with a few pictures taken

 Our next stop would be Cape Lookout State Park.
 Pam had made a wrong turn and I was able to get to the park before her or Paul.
 There wasn’t any camp spots left and I could only get hiker biker sites.
 The very down side was the rule by this ranger of no parking of support vehicles within 15 miles of the park.
 Being a smart ass and being tired I said “Should we park back in Portland!”
 While driving down to the camp site, I noticed a parking lot the size of 2 football fields empty.
 We unloaded our gear and walked into the site which was a distance off the road.
 Then after dinner we decided to have a shower.
 Pam and I drove over to the showers and Ranger Man came running out of his little office. “ You can’t park here!” he said.
 “We are just going to take a shower.”
 I said.
 “By the way why can’t we park in the empty lot?”
 I asked.
 “It’s a $350.00 fine if you do!” said Ranger Rick.
 “But I have a cancellation on a spot if you want that.” he said.
-So we got a refund on the hiker biker and ewe had to gather up all our gear and move it across the park.
-From then on we made reservations for future camp spots, but you had to do it 2 days in advance, then there was the $8.00 per site fee for just the paper work.
-The whole deal was something for us to talk about for a few days.
+So we got a refund on the hiker biker and ewe had to gather up all our gear and move it across the

 I had reserved a room in Newport, Paul and I got there first.
 Pam was out shopping, saving us money, left and right.
 Paul rode onto his campsite and Pam and I explored by truck the harbor.
 We had a great sea food dinner as we watched the fisherman come into the harbor below our window right at table side.
 Now it was laundry time with sweaty biking clothes making up the bulk of the load.
 Pam had loads of fun watching all the different people come in and use the laundry, every size, shape and color and I am not talking about the clothes.